smissingham/missingham.net/content/About Me/Portfolio.md

 ---
 created: 2025-03-12T11:28
-updated: 2025-09-01T15:05
+updated: 2025-09-06T17:49
 ---
 # Public Profiles
-Much of my work is closed source, as most of my career has been working on proprietary SaaS.
+Much of my career has been working on proprietary SaaS, and therefore some of my best works are not available in the public domain.

 With that said, you can see some of my public works linked below.
 - [Pricefx Gitlab Profile](https://gitlab.pricefx.eu/users/sean.missingham/contributed)
 - [Public GitHub Profile](https://github.com/smissingham)